-Course Course Description Credit Hrs.
-Contact Hrs. practice.
-A framework for increasing knowledge of diverse spiritual traditions, developing of spiritually sensitive practice interventions and clarification of values will be examined.
-Prerequisites: S WK 5420/420 (or concurrent enrollment) and S WK 5430/430 (or concurrent enrollment) S WK 5484 ADVANCED PRACTICE WITH CHILDREN AND ADOLESCENTS (3) 3 3 Focus on using relational and cognitive theory for differential assessment and intervention methods using therapeutic games, play approaches, family and community collaborations and group methods.
-Skills in culturally competent engagement and therapeutic interviewing will be emphasized.
-Prerequisite: S WK 5421/421 (or concurrent enrollment) and S WK 5432/432 (or concurrent enrollment).
-S WK 5489 SPECIAL TOPICS IN SOCIAL WORK (3) 3 3 Intensive study of a topic in social work.
+5481 Educational, creating and n Human Services Administration (3) administrative, and developmental models of supervision and the diverse roles of the supervisor/supervisee in maintaining a positive and effective organizational climate.
+S WK 5430/430 3 3 Focus on chil will guide dev curturally con CHILDHOOD (3) Idren exposed to violence or trauma.
+Systemic, ethnocultural factors and the roles and resources of the family velopment of expertise in assessment and intervention.
+Practice models selected for study reflect multi-system, npetent, family-centered interventions.
+SWK 5421/421 or concurrent enrollment 3 3 5483 Exploration o knowledge of will be exami of the concept of spirituality and its distinctions from religion in social work practice.
+A framework for increasing f diverse spiritual traditions, developing of spiritually sensitive practice interventions and clarification of values ned.
+SWK 5420/420 (or concurrent enrollment) and SWK 5430/430 (or concurrent enrollment) 3 3 Focus on using games, play engagement PRACTICE WITH CHILDREN AND ADOLESCENTS (3) ng relational and cognitive theory for differential assessment and intervention methods using therapeutic approaches, family and community collaborations and group methods.
+Skills in culturally competent and therapeutic interviewing will be emphasized.
+S WK 5421/421 (or concurrent enrollment) and S WK 5432/432 (or concurrent enrollment).
+3 3 5489 Intensive stud OPICS IN SOCIAL WORK (3) dy of a topic in social work.
 May be repeated under different topics for up to 9 hours of credit.
-Prerequisite: Second year standing or consent of department S WK 5490 CAPSTONE SEMINAR (3) 3 3 An integrative seminar that reviews and critiques knowledge and experiences of the curriculum relative to preparation for professional practice.
+Second year standing or consent of department 3 3 3 3

+CAPSTONE SEMINAR (3) S WK 5490 An integrative seminar that reviews and critiques knowledge and experiences of the curriculum relative to preparation for professional practice.
 A substantive integrative paper and professional presentation will prepare students for entry into the workplace.
 Prerequisites: Concurrent enrollment in: SWK 5463/463 or 5474/474 and one of the following: SWK 5434/434 if in the Advanced Direct Practice Concentration; SWK 5452/452 if in the Advanced Planning and Administration Concentration; SWK 5472/472 if in the Advanced School Social Work Concentration.
-S WK 5495 INDEPENDENT STUDY IN SOCIAL WORK (1-4) 1 1 Self-directed study of social work topics with selected faculty.
+S WK 5495 INDEPENDENT STUDY IN SOCIAL WORK (1-4) Self-directed study of social work topics with selected faculty.
 Prerequisite: Consent of the department.
-S WK 5500 MINDFULNESS PRACTICE AND STRESS REDUCTION IN THE URBAN ENVIRONMENT (3) 3 3 Course will examine the historical development and adaptation of mindfulness practice in the United States and explore other traditional mind body practices.
+1 1 S WK 5500 MINDFULNESS PRACTICE AND STRESS REDUCTION IN THE URBAN ENVIRONMENT (3) Course will examine the historical development and adaptation of mindfulness practice in the United States and explore other traditional mind body practices.
 Related neuroscience and evidence-based practice will be presented demonstrating the efficacy of mindfulness practice in promoting health and reducing stress related health disorders, particularly among communities disproportionately impacted by stress related illness and interpersonal violence.
 The importance of "present moment awareness" of the intra/inter personal dynamic as an important skill for the helping professional will be emphasized.

-Course Course Description Credit Hrs.
-Contact Hrs.
-Prerequisite(s): S WK 5420/420 and S WK 5430/430 or consent of department.
+3 3 Prerequisite(s): S WK 5420/420 and S WK 5430/430 or consent of department.

-Security and Intelligence Stdy (SIS)
+Security and Intelligence Study (SIS)